shiffthq/dev-resources/web/README.md

 ### Store
 - [store.js](https://github.com/marcuswestin/store.js) ocalStorage wrapper for all browsers without using cookies or flash.
 Uses localStorage, globalStorage, and userData behavior under the hood
+- [localForage](https://github.com/localForage/localForage) Offline storage, improved.
+Wraps IndexedDB, WebSQL, or localStorage using a simple but powerful API.

 ### Date
 - [timeago.js](https://github.com/hustcc/timeago.js) timeago.js is a tiny(~2kb) library used to format date with `*** time ago` statement. eg: '3 hours ago'.
 No dependences & localization & tiny.